 - Jews were indigenous to Israel, as stated in the Mandate, the world recognized “the historical connection of the Jewish people with Palestine and to the grounds for reconstituting their national home in that country”

-- Jews were forcibly evicted from their national home
+- Jews had been forcibly evicted from their national home

 - The Ottomans and others made it difficult for Jews to move back and acquire land for hundreds of years